itf/6s092/courses/IAP19/PS/PS15/content.md

 </question>

 <question expression>
 csq_prompt = "Suppose a binary tree has $8$ rows.
 Let $l$ be the minumum number of elements it could contain, and $m$ be the maximum number of elements it could contain.
-What is $l+m$?" csq_show_check = True csq_allow_check = True csq_allow_submit = True
+What is $l+m$?
+Feel free to express your answer as an expression like `a^b + c`" csq_show_check = True csq_allow_check = True csq_allow_submit = True